harishdurga/laravel-quiz/README.md

 ![LaravelQuiz](https://user-images.githubusercontent.com/10380630/182762726-de5d4b61-af3c-4d0f-b25d-dad986ff5b6e.jpg)

-### Publish Vendor Files (config, mingrations,seeder)
+### Publish Vendor Files (config, migrations, seeder)

 ```bash
 php artisan vendor:publish --provider="Harishdurga\LaravelQuiz\LaravelQuizServiceProvider"
 ```

 If you are updating the package, you may need to run the above command to publish the vendor files.
 But please take a backup of the config file.
-Also run the migration command to add new columns to the existing tables.
+Also, run the migration command to add new columns to the existing tables.

 ### Create Topic